Moment Magazine (Yiddish)

-Moment (Yiddish: מאָמענט) is a weekly Yiddish-language magazine serving Orthodox Jewish communities, primarily in the New York metropolitan area and other regions with significant Yiddish-speaking populations.
-Established in 2014, it is regarded as the largest Yiddish weekly magazine in the United States, with reported circulation of about 25,000 copies and an estimated weekly readership exceeding 150,000.
+Moment (מאָמענט) is a Yiddish-language weekly printed magazine serving Orthodox Jewish communities, primarily in the New York metropolitan area and other regions with significant Yiddish-speaking populations.
+Established in 2014, it is regarded as the largest Yiddish weekly magazine in the United States, with reported circulation of about 25,000 copies and an estimated weekly readership exceeding 150,000, As of 2024.

 History

 The magazine was co-founded by Yoel Krausz, a member of the Satmar Hasidic community, with the aim of producing a publication that would appeal to a broad Orthodox Yiddish-speaking audience rather than to one particular Hasidic group.
 Its content is overseen by a rabbinic review board and avoids coverage of topics considered inappropriate for its readership, such as certain crime or scandal stories.

 From its inception, Moment has operated with a print-first approach, reflecting the limited internet use within many Haredi communities.
 The publication has built a wide distribution network that reaches readers across the United States and internationally.